The 150th Anniversary of The Royal Commonwealth Society

 Just before Christmas 2018, on 20th December, Barbados issued only their second set of stamps for the year and the final issue of 2018.

 The stamps celebrate 150 years of The Royal Commonwealth Society, marking the 2018 theme of The Royal Commonwealth Society which was “A History in Common, a Future in Progress”.

 Founded in 1868, The Royal Commonwealth Society is a network of individuals and organisations committed to improving the lives and prospects of Commonwealth citizens across the world.

 Through youth empowerment, education and advocacy, The Royal Commonwealth Society promotes the value and the values of the modern Commonwealth.

-They champion human rights, democracy and sustainable development through their international networks and across the fifty-three member states which are intrinsically linked through their common history and shared values.
+They champion human rights, democracy and sustainable development through their international networks and across the fifty-three member states (now 54 in 2020) which are intrinsically linked through their common history and shared values.